 The NordVPN native application is the recommended option for connecting to NordVPN servers on your Linux device.
-We designed it with your experience in mind, giving easy access to features such as CyberSec, Auto-connect, and automated Kill Switch.
+We designed it with your experience in mind, giving easy access to features such as Threat Protection, Auto-connect, and automated Kill Switch.

 This tutorial explains how to download and install the NordVPN app on Fedora and QubesOS distributions, log in, and connect to our servers.
 You can also find descriptions of various settings.